Wendy Williams And 50 Cent Are Done Feuding

 The news of Williams and 5o Cent making amends is a bit surprising.
 After all, some of the statements the rapper has made about her were so extreme it appeared that the pair would never be on cordial terms again.

-Fans of Williams know that she dealt with some pretty significant health challenges in 2019, including Grave’s disease.
-This is an immune system disorder that effects the thyroid.
-It can cause some visual side effects like bulging eyes, something Williams has experienced personally.
+Fans of Williams know that she dealt with some pretty significant health challenges in 2019, including Graves’ disease — an immune system disorder that affects the thyroid.
+It can cause some visual side effects like bulging eyes, which is something Williams has experienced personally.
 This is one of the things 50 Cent used against her in the past year, at times poking fun at her because of it, as The Inquisitr previously reported.

-Back in July of 2019, 50 Cent went into greater detail about why he chose to ruthlessly go after Williams online, even when she was going through a divorce, addiction struggles and other health battles.
+Back in July 2019, 50 Cent went into greater detail about why he chose to ruthlessly go after Williams online, even when she was going through a divorce, addiction struggles, and other health battles.

 “I don’t like her.
 You know why?
 She said things about me consistently over the years and it was at points that I was not necessarily in control of the things that she was talking about and you’ll find its really not… when you’re sensitive to certain things that people are really not just using it for their personal content and gain.”